Missing data and bias in physics education research: A case for using multiple imputation: Methods

 \subsection{Models for missing data}

-We used the participation models for posttests from \citet{Nissen2018b} to create five levels of missing at random data based on course grades in the simulated posttest data for each of the 15 simulated courses described in Table \ref{tab:models}.
-Fig.~\ref{fig:lonestar} shows the five models for missing data with the value for `recommended practice' distinguishing between the five models.
-Within each grade, we randomly deleted posttest scores based on the participation model.
-As an example, for participation model 2 (i.e., recommended practice = 2) we deleted 96\% of posttest scores for Fs, 83\% for Ds, 51\% for Cs, 18\% for a Bs, and 4\% for As.
-The randomization for deleting the data was done independently for each of 5 participation models and each of the 20 simulated classes within the 15 simulated courses described in Table \ref{tab:models}.
-Removing data for posttest scores represents a typical dropout situation and had limited impact on the complete-case analysis because complete cases removes both pretest and posttest scores when either is missing.
+We used the participation models for computer-based posttests from \citet{Nissen2018b} to create five levels of MAR data based on course grades in the simulated posttest data for each of the 15 simulated courses described in Table \ref{tab:models}.
+Table \ref{tab:partrats} and Fig.~\ref{fig:lonestar} show the five models for missing data with the value for `recommended practices' distinguishing between the five models.
+We used the model predictions provided by \citet{Nissen2018b} that used the average value for gender because we did not include gender as a variable in our simulated data.

+To insert missing data into the posttest scores, first, we dissagregated the simulated complete data by course grade.
+Then, we used the participation models to determine the number of posttest scores that should be missing for that grade according to that model.
+Finally, we randomly deleted the appropriate number of posttest scores.
+As an example, for participation Model 2, Table \ref{tab:partrats}, (i.e., recommended practices = 2) we deleted 96\% of posttest scores for Fs, 83\% for Ds, 51\% for Cs, 18\% for a Bs, and 4\% for As.
+The randomization for deleting the posttest scores was done independently across all simulated datasets.
+Removing posttest scores represents a typical situation in which a student withdraws from the course or decreases their participation in the course at the end of the semester.
+Removing only posttest scores had a limited impact on the complete-case analysis because complete-case analysis removes both pretest and posttest scores when either is missing.
 These methods for generating missing data provided participation rates, the percentage of students who took both the pretest and posttest, that covered the range of 30\% to 80\% reported in the literature and presented in Table \ref{tab:lit review}.